Asian shares deepen losses after another Wall St retreat as tariffs due to take effect

 BANGKOK (AP) — Asian shares sank again on Wednesday as the latest set of U.S. tariffs, including a massive 104% levy on Chinese imports, was due to take effect.

-Japan’s Nikkei 225 index initially lost nearly 4% and markets in South Korea, New Zealand and Australia also declined.
+Japan’s Nikkei 225 index initially lost nearly 4% and markets elsewhere in the region also declined.

 On Tuesday, the S&P 500 dropped 1.6% after wiping out an early gain of 4.1%.
 That took it nearly 19% below its record set in February.
 The Dow Jones Industrial Average dropped 0.8%, while the Nasdaq composite lost 2.1%.
 Uncertainty is still high about what President Donald Trump will do with his trade war.